 – Peptide cleanup and concentration on small scale HPLC material

 – MS and MS/MS analysis by MALDI mass spectrometry or ESI-LC mass spectrometry.

-– Database searching in protein amino acid sequence databases by software such as Mascot (MatrixScience)
+– Protein amino acid sequence database search by software such as Mascot (MatrixScience)

-The number of amino acids in a protein sequence that were found in the peptides observed by mass spectrometry.
+The sequence coverage expresses the number of amino acids in a protein sequence found in the peptides observed by mass spectrometry.

-We offer several services that determines post translational protein modifications, including disulfide bridge analysis and glycosylation analysis.
-Other than that, we also offer determination of physiochemical and structural properties.
+Alphalyse provides several post-translational modification services, including disulfide bridge analysis and glycosylation analysis.
+Besides that, we also provide the determination of physicochemical and structural properties.

 We can identify several proteins in a gel band excised from 1D SDS PAGE by trypsin digestion followed by nanoLC-MS/MS peptide analysis and database searching.

-For identification of proteins observed in a Western blot see our Protein Analysis Blog.
+To identify proteins observed in a Western blot, see our Protein Analysis Blog.

-With trypsin digestion and subsequent nano LC-MS/MS peptide analysis, we can identify multiple proteins in your gel band.
+We can identify multiple proteins in your gel band with trypsin digestion and subsequent nano LC-MS/MS peptide analysis.
 We search against the UniProt database with all known proteins.

 This issue can be due to several problems.
-It is possible that the proteins in your sample are not present in the UniProt database if the protein is completely novel and the organism genome not sequenced.
+Perhaps the proteins in your sample are not present in the UniProt database, e.g., if the protein is entirely novel and the organism genome is not sequenced.
 Look into our Protein Analysis Blog for more information about this situation.